 I originally had a long list of phrases, but discovered a wonderful site that had not only many of the same phrases, but also audio to help you.
 So check out these common words and phrases.
-You can see my list of danish language phrases, which I think every expat should be familiar with.
+You can also visit my list of danish language phrases, which I think every expat should be familiar with.
 They will go a long way to endearing you to the Danes and helping you out in many situations.

 There is so much to cover with Danish language, that I have created a few other resources which can help you along.